Each island has its special charm and beauty — take your pick!

 Day 2 — Early morning departure for the spectacular 6-hour ride from altitude rain forest to coastal lowlands and flaming sunset on the Indian Ocean.
 Arrive on time for a flight to Maroantsetra, gateway to the last track of virgin rain forest in Madagascar.
 Weather permitting, a boat ride to Nature island, pristine paradise.

 Day 3 — Boat trip to the tiny island of Mangabe.
 Nosy Mangabe is a natural reserve and sanctuary for the world’s rarest lemur – the Aye Aye.

 Day 4 — Return to the bustling capital via the village hopper on time to visit the Tsimbazaza Zoo and cultural museum.
-Overnight at the Hotel
+Overnight.

 Day 5 — Morning arrival in Ft.
 Dauphin.
 Settle in then enjoy lunch.
 Pick up and motor to Berenty, pleasuring in the drive which traverses one of the most remarkable vegetation transitions in the world, from eastern rain forest to the spiny desert in just a few miles.

 Day 6 — Day spent exploring the reserve noted for its ring-tailed lemurs and sifakas, bird species and multiple diversity of wildlife.
 Evening return to Ft.
 Dauphin.

 Day 7 — Full day excursion to the spectacular peninsula and lovely beaches of Ste.
 Luce.